lexjox777/Devops.project/Project 7.md

-## Prepare The Webserver1 and Webserver2
+## Preparing The Webserver1 and Webserver2

 ### STEP 1
   I conected my webserver 1 with the SSH keys and install nfs-utils with the command below